KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo19 - fixes to shell demo/README.md

 <h2>Some information for summary of demos 0 - 19 after 1 year of learning it</h2>

 When you go to main folder here -> https://github.com/KarolDuracz/scratchpad/tree/main/bootloader_x86/tianocore%20EDK2 and you will start doing the same thing as I started a year ago.
-The first thing you need to pay attention to, I'm still use ```git checkout tags/edk2-stable202411``` version.
+The first thing you need to pay attention to ( notice ), I'm still use ```git checkout tags/edk2-stable202411``` version.
 On Win 8.1.

 ```
 git clone https://github.com/tianocore/edk2.git